True Cost of Ownership

 And the savings don't stop with fuel economy.
 Using a diesel engine provides more torque to maintain blade tip speed in heavy mowing conditions by giving you the power to finish tough jobs faster.

-Combining purchase price and fuel usage, MaxTorque™ diesel models can result in as much as $2,500 in savings over the first three years and lead to long-term savings resulting from better fuel economy and lower fuel costs:
+Combining purchase price and fuel usage, MaxTorque™ diesel models can result in even more savings over the first three years and lead to long-term savings resulting from better fuel economy and lower fuel costs:

 It's not uncommon for a liquid-cooled, 3-cylinder MaxTorque™ diesel engine to provide twice the service life of an air-cooled, V-Twin engine.
 If the air-cooled model has to be replaced twice as often, factor in the cost of purchasing two air-cooled machines for each Grasshopper diesel model, and the diesel savings are apparent.